Text2SQL-Flow: A Robust SQL-Aware Data Augmentation Framework for Text-to-SQL: Methodology

 Two problems need to be considered during few-shot example retrieval: \textit{(1) What information is available during retrieval?} During retrieval, only the user’s NL question is available, and we cannot know the ground-truth SQL query in advance.
 Moreover, any intermediate representation derived from this NL question may introduce information loss, thereby degrading retrieval quality. \textit{(2) Which kind of examples do we need?} The primary value of few-shot examples lies in providing structural guidance for SQL generation.
 Therefore, the SQL queries of the retrieved examples should exhibit high similarity to the target query, but not necessarily the higher the similarity, the better.
 Notably, different components of the NL question and SQL query contribute unequally to the similarity.
 Specifically, the ``skeleton'' of a question reflects its basic querying pattern, while the skeleton of an SQL query manifests as the logical composition of core clauses such as ``SELECT–FROM–WHERE–JOIN''.
 These skeletal elements encode the query’s logical intent and functional structure, serving as critical signals for guiding model generation.
 In contrast, fine-grained details, such as specific table names, column names, string literals, or numeric constants, are highly dependent on the particular database schema and application context.
 If directly used in similarity computation, they often introduce noise and impair retrieval effectiveness.
 Thus, an ideal retrieval mechanism should identify examples whose corresponding SQL queries are structurally aligned with the target query, based solely on the NL question.

 However, existing methods for retrieving few-shot examples fail to provide effective guidance because similarity has not been sufficiently exploited.
 In this case, we propose a structure-aware few-shot retrieval method for Text-to-SQL.
 The core idea is to map both NL questions and SQL queries into a unified, detail-abstracted semantic space, where retrieval is performed based on structural similarity.
-Specifically, inspired by the masking strategy in DAIL-SQL~\cite{gao2023text}, we apply standardized masking to schema-dependent elements (e.g., table/column names), string literals, and numeric constants in both questions and SQL queries, denoted as $\text{Mask}(q)$ and $\text{Mask}(\text{s})$, respectively.
-Building upon this, we develop a structure-aware embedding model based on an LLM to compute semantic similarity between masked NL questions and masked SQL queries.
-Given a target question $q_t$, we retrieve the top-$k$ examples from a knowledge base $B = \{(q_i, s_i)\}_{i=1}^N$ whose masked SQL representations $\text{Mask}(s_i)$ are closest to $\text{Mask}(q_t)$ in the embedding space, and use the original $(q_i, s_i)$ pairs as the final few-shot prompts.
-The knowledge base $B$ is generated based on the \textsc{SQLFlow} dataset we construct.
+Specifically, inspired by the masking strategy in DAIL--SQL~\cite{gao2023text}, we apply standardized masking to schema-dependent elements (e.g., table/column names), string literals, and numeric constants in both questions and SQL queries, denoted as $\text{Mask}(q)$ and $\text{Mask}(\text{s})$, respectively.
+Building upon this, we develop a structure-aware embedding model to compute semantic similarity between masked NL questions and masked SQL queries.
+Given a target question $q_t$, we retrieve the top-$k$ examples from a retrieval pool $B = \{(q_i, s_i)\}_{i=1}^N$, which we refer to as a knowledge base. $B$ consists of NL--SQL pairs from the training dataset, with no overlap with the test dataset. $B$ is stored as an unordered collection of independent data pairs, rather than a structured knowledge graph.

 We fine-tune our embedding model using SFT and employ a contrastive learning framework for training.
 The training data consist of numerous $(q_i, s_i)$ pairs.
 For each sample, the NL question $q_i$ serves as the query, its corresponding SQL $s_i$ as the positive example, and $k$ randomly sampled SQL queries from the knowledge base (excluding $s_i$) as negative examples.
 The model is trained by optimizing the InfoNCE loss: